Bob-s-Builders-648/esp82688-dev-env/README.md

 ```
 **Flags**
 - `--platform=linux/amd64` this ensures compatability with the Xtensa-Lx06 toolchain which runs on 64 bit x86 architecture
-- `-it --rm --privileged \` this flag keeps STDIN open when not attatched if we desire interactive input, allocates pesuto-TTY, removes the container when stopped, and grants extended priveleges to access the serial ports.
+- `-it --rm --privileged \` this flag keeps STDIN open when not attatched if we desire interactive input, allocates pesudo-TTY, removes the container when stopped, and grants extended priveleges to access the serial ports.
 - `--device=/dev/ttyUSB0 \` Gives container access to specific device on host machine
 - `-v $(pwd):/workspace \` Mounts volume to share between host and container.
 We will use this to share our project directory between the two.